Love You Dearly Slat Sign made from scrap wood and paper mache and wood letters.

 Vinyl or Contact Paper

 Use 6 boards for the front and 2 boards in the back to secure them together.
 Choose your paint color.
-I wanted my boards to look like a wash or a stain so the paint was diluted with water.
+I wanted my boards to look like a wash or a stain so I diluted the paint with water.
 Paint to water ratio is 1 paint – 1 1/2 to 2 water.
 If you mix it in a jar you can just shake to mix.
 Test the paint on a board till you get the consistency you like.
 I like mine with a lot of the wood grain showing.

 Once the paint is dry it’s time to secure the boards together.
 Place the boards face down with the back boards vertical to the front then screw each board to the back boards.
 Make sure the screws will go through both boards, but only halfway through the front board.
+You don’t want them to go all the way through.
+I used an electric screw driver to save a lot of time assembling the sign.

 Paint the letters using the white and hologram paints.
 I love the sparkle and shimmer the glitter paint gives but it’s not too much.
 Doesn’t it look amazing against the painted wood?
+You can simply paint the letters white if you don’t want the added glitter.

 Cut the vinyl using a personal cutting machine or by hand and add it to the bottom of the sign.
-If you have a good hand you can paint it but vinyl was easier for me.
+If you have a steady hand you can paint it but vinyl was easier for me.

 Lastly, secure the letters to the sign using wood glue.
 It will need to set for a few hours to dry completely.